allan7yin/low-latency-limit-order-book/README.md

 ### Overview

-Matching engines are core component of trading systems, notable stock exchanges.
-This system was built to learn more about this field and the technical details needed to facilitate this these financial systems.
+Matching engines are core component of trading systems, most notably stock exchanges.
+This system was built to learn more about this field and the technical details needed to facilitate these financial systems.

 ### Project Tree